Nope. Nope nope nope.

 This doesn't taste anything like bacon.
 Fortunately it doesn't taste anything like maple either.
 Failure to satisfy on the donut aspect goes without saying.

-(and boy do we regret having it)
+Image from the Institute Collection (and boy do we regret having it) |

 Have you ever found yourself having to explain a joke?
 As you watch your audience's eyes collectively glaze over, you can feel yourself shrinking in stature along with your joke.
 Somebody should have warned Post that just because something makes people laugh in the elevator you're not supposed to expect to cause a laugh-riot in the boardroom.